rossgoodwin/-/README.md

 # SERIOUSLY.
 THE UNIVERSE.
 PAPERCLIPS.
 DON'T DARE DO IT.
 NOT EVEN ONCE.
 PLEASE. </WARNING>

 This code can !!🌌=📎.
-Be kind with it.
+Be kind.
 Don't be evil.